 Polyester Thread – Nylon or other threads would work, but no cotton.

-½ yard of Spandex (aka lycra) material – I used a poly/spandex blend and it worked well.
+½ yard of Spandex I used a poly/spandex blend and it worked well.

-Scraps of Pack Cloth, Ballistic, or other Durable Nylon Fabric – I had some leftover scraps lying around from my backpack.
+Scraps of Cordura, Ballistic Nylon or Pack Cloth– I had some leftover scraps lying around from my backpack.
+You can also buy fabric samples from Ripstop for just a few bucks.

 Large Hook & Eye Hooks – needs to be large enough to hook onto a shoelace, so look for large or extra large.